puppetlabs/puppet-docs/source/windows/writing.markdown

 ### [`package`][package]

+Puppet can install and remove two types of packages on Windows:

+* MSI packages
+* Executable installers

+Both of these use the default `windows` package provider.
+(There is an older `msi` provider included, but it is deprecated as of Puppet 3.0.)

+When managing packages on Windows, you **must** specify a package file using the `source` attribute.
+The source can be a local file, a file on a mapped network drive, or a UNC path.
+Puppet URLs are not currently supported for the `package` type's `source` attribute, although you can use `file` resources to copy packages to the local system.

+#### Examples

+MSI example:

 {% highlight ruby %}
     package { 'mysql':
-      ensure          => installed,
+      ensure          => '5.5.16',
-      provider        => 'msi', # deprecated in Puppet 3.0
       source          => 'N:/packages/mysql-5.5.16-winx64.msi',
-      install_options => { 'INSTALLDIR' => 'C:\mysql-5.5' },
+      install_options => [ { 'INSTALLDIR' => 'C:\mysql-5.5' } ],
     }
 {% endhighlight %}

-Puppet can install and remove MSI packages, including specifying package-specific install options, e.g. install directory.

-#### Identifying Packages

-The `title` or name of the package must match the value of the `DisplayName` property in the registry, which is also the value displayed in Add/Remove Programs.
-Alternately, when a package name is not unique across versions (e.g. VMWare Tools, or where there are 32- and 64-bit versions with the same name), we provide the ability to specify the package's PackageCode as the package name.
-This is a GUID that's unique across all MSI builds.
-For instance:
+Self-extracting EXE example:

 {% highlight ruby %}
-	package { '{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}':
+    package { "Git version 1.8.4-preview20130916":
      ensure   => installed,
-	  source => 'the.msi',
+     source   => 'C:\\code\\puppetlabs\\temp\\windowsexample\\Git-1.8.4-preview20130916.exe',
-	  provider => windows
+     install_options => ['/VERYSILENT']
     }
 {% endhighlight %}

+#### Package Names

+The title (or `name`) of the package must match the value of the package's `DisplayName` property in the registry, which is also the value displayed in the "Add/Remove Programs" or "Programs and Features" control panel.
+If the provided name and installed name don't match, Puppet will believe the package is not installed and try to install it again.

+The easiest way to copy a package's name is to:

+* Install the package on an example system
+* Run `puppet resource package` to see a list of installed packages
+* Locate the package you just installed, and copy the name that `puppet resource` reported for it

+Some packages (Git is a notable example) will change their display names with every version released.
+In these cases, you must update the name or title whenever you change the package `source`.

+#### Install and Uninstall Options

+The Windows package provider also supports package-specific `install_options` (e.g. install directory) and `uninstall_options`.
+These options will vary across packages, so you'll need to see the documentation for the specific package you're installing.
+Options are specified as an array of hashes and/or strings.
+(MSI properties can be specified as hashes, with the name of the property as the key; you should use one hash per property.
+Command line flags to executable installers can be specified as strings, with one string per flag.)

+Any file path arguments within the `install_options` attribute (such as `INSTALLDIR`) should use backslashes, not forward slashes.
+Be sure to escape your backslashes appropriately.

+#### Versioning and Upgrades

+The Windows package provider is versionable (as of Puppet 3.4.0).
+This means the `ensure => 'version'` syntax may be used, where `'version'` may be an identifier like `'1.2.3.4'`.
+Note that this version string must exactly match what the package file reports itself as; if it does not, Puppet will determine the package is out of date and will attempt to reinstall.
+You can use `puppet resource package` to see the currently reported versions for all packages on a given system.

+Versioning can interact with the package name, since some packages (Git, e.g.) change their DisplayName with each version.
+Thus, in practice, you'll need a combination of two ways to handle versions:

+* If a package's name is the same for all versions and you want to change the version you're managing on your nodes, change the source file and set `ensure => 'new version'` on the resource.
+* If a package's name changes with each version, change the source file and update the resource's title or `name` to the new name.
+You can leave `ensure` set to `present`; Puppet will upgrade the package if the installed name doesn't match the desired one.

+Finally: Setting `ensure => latest` (which requires the `upgradeable` feature) doesn't work on Windows, as it doesn't support the sort of central package repositories you see on most Linuxes.

+> #### Versioning Workarounds in pre-3.4.0
+>
+> Prior to Puppet 3.4.0, you couldn't specify package versions in the `ensure` attribute.
+This meant that upgrades worked fine for packages that changed their name with every version, but there wasn't an easy way to upgrade packages with stable names.
+>
+> A workaround was to specify the package's PackageCode as the name/title, instead of using the DisplayName.
+The PackageCode is a GUID that's unique per MSI file.
 To find the PackageCode from an MSI, you can use Orca, or you can get to it programmatically with Ruby:

-{% highlight ruby %}
+>
-	require 'win32ole'
+> 	require 'win32ole'
-	installer = WIN32OLE.new('WindowsInstaller.Installer')
+> 	installer = WIN32OLE.new('WindowsInstaller.Installer')
-	db = installer.OpenDatabase(path, 0) # where 'path' is the path to the MSI
+> 	db = installer.OpenDatabase(path, 0) # where 'path' is the path to the MSI
-	puts db.SummaryInformation.Property(9)
+> 	puts db.SummaryInformation.Property(9)
-{% endhighlight %}

-#### Additional Notes on Windows Packages

-* The source parameter is required, and must refer to a local .msi file, a file from a mapped drive, or a UNC path.
-You can distribute packages as `file` resources.
-Puppet URLs are not currently supported for the `package` type's `source` attribute.
-* The `install_options` attribute is package-specific; refer to the documentation for the package you are trying to install.
-    * Any file path arguments within the `install_options` attribute (such as `INSTALLDIR`) should use backslashes, not forward slashes.
-* As of Puppet 3.0, `windows` is the default provider parameter for all Windows packages.
-Using `msi` will result in a deprecation warning.
-* The Windows package provider is versionable as of Puppet 3.4.0 (unreleased at the time of this writing; see [the Puppet release notes](/puppet/latest/reference/release_notes.html) and/or [the Puppet Enterprise release notes](/pe/latest/appendix.html#release-notes) for up-to-date info).
-This means the `ensure => 'version'` syntax may be used, where `'version'` may be an identifier like `'1.2.3.4'`.
-Note that this version string must exactly match the reported version of the package specified in the `source` parameter.
-If it does not, Puppet will determine the package is out of date and will attempt to reinstall.

 ### [`service`][service]